 Do not delete D if you installed programs in it.

-Follow the steps in the video to move free space to C drive from other partitions on the same disk:
+Video guide to move space to C drive from D or E on the same disk:

-To any data volume, you can copy it to other disk easily, but to system C drive, it doesn't work if you copy the single partition, instead, you need to copy entire disk.
+To any data volume, you can copy it to other disk easily, but to system C drive, it doesn't work if you copy single partition, instead, you need to copy entire disk.

-Follow the steps in the video to expand C drive (and other data volume) with another disk:
+Follow the steps in the video to expand C drive (and other data volume) with another larger disk: